weslbo/az-304-topics/monitoring.md

   - Enhanced usage data to assist with charge back, savings, and utilization reporting​
   - API for purchasing, along with PS and CLI. ​
   - Beyond VMs: Databricks, App service, SQL Datawarehouse and more…
+  - The reservation covers the infrastructure costs.
+You're charged for Windows software and for additional software.

 Cost reporting tools:

 - [Tagging](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources)